 An untreated torn meniscus has risks beyond the immediate pain it causes.
 Without prompt treatment, part of the meniscus can loosen and become dislodged.
 Untreated meniscus tears can slip into the joint, leading to the need for a more comprehensive knee reconstruction surgery.

-Severe meniscus tears are unlikely to heal without surgical intervention, that's why at Mellano Orthopedics in Orange County meniscus surgery is offered to our patients.
+Severe meniscus tears are unlikely to heal without surgical intervention, that's why at Mellano Orthopedics in Torrance meniscus surgery is offered to our patients.
 While a mild meniscus injury may resolve on its own without surgery in some cases, there is no guarantee that this will happen.
 Meniscus problems tend to get worse over time, often causing arthritis and mobility issues, which can be debilitating.